Úbeda: 11th-13th century

-The city regained significance with the arrival of the Arabs, notably under Abd al-Rahman II, who reestablished it as Ubbada or Ubbadat Al-Arab — Úbeda "of the Arabs" —, aiming to control the neighboring Mozarabs of Baeza.
+The city regained significance with the arrival of the Arabs, notably under Abderramán II, who reestablished it as Ubbada or Ubbadat Al-Arab — Úbeda "of the Arabs" —, aiming to control the neighboring Mozarabs of Baeza.
 In the 11th century, it was contested among the taifa kingdoms of Almería, Granada, Toledo, and Seville until its eventual conquest by the Almoravids.
 As a Muslim city, it expanded its defensive walls and flourished as one of Al-Andalus' most important centers due to its thriving craftsmanship and trade.
 Thus, it became a prosperous and strategic stronghold.

 During the year 1091, Úbeda was forcibly surrendered to Alfonso VI by the king of Toledo amidst internal rebellion among the Andalusian Moors.
 Throughout the 12th century, Castilian kings intensified pressure on the region, leading to Úbeda being mentioned in historical records primarily for its involvement in military conflicts.
 The city experienced significant devastation and changes of control, including a massacre by crusaders in 1212, following the Battle of Las Navas de Tolosa.

 During the Reconquista, King Ferdinand III took the city as a part of the Kingdom of Castile, in 1233 - or Úbeda capitulated on May 8, 1234. Úbeda's territories increased substantially, including the area from Torres de Acún (Granada) to Santisteban del Puerto, passing by cities like Albánchez de Úbeda, Huesa and Canena, and in the middle of the 16th century it also included Cabra del Santo Cristo, Quesada or Torreperogil.

 Lorite Cruz dates the recently discovered Sinagoga del Agua from the 13th century.